πŸ” ARCHIVE PASSWORD: github.com

 kvc dump 1234 C:\dumps

-Processes that cannot be safely dumped (System PID 4, Secure System, Registry, Memory Compression) are blocked with an error — attempting them causes system instability.
+Processes that cannot be safely dumped (System PID 4, Secure System, Registry, Memory Compression) are blocked with an error.

-kvcstrm.sys is the second embedded KMDF kernel driver (alongside kvc.sys), purpose-built from scratch — not derived from any third-party binary or CVE payload.
-It exposes a structured IOCTL interface restricted by SDDL to NT AUTHORITY\SYSTEM and local Administrators (D:P(A;;GA;;;SY)(A;;GA;;;BA)).
+kvcstrm.sys is a purpose-built KMDF kernel driver (not derived from any third-party binary or CVE payload) exposing a structured IOCTL interface restricted by SDDL to NT AUTHORITY\SYSTEM and local Administrators.

 Auto-Lifecycle